-Even though you will introducing baby to many different types of solid food during the first year, they don't supply your baby with the nutrients and calories he needs.
+However they won't supply your baby with the nutrients and calories he needs.

-The baby will continue to get that from the breast milk or formula you give him.
+The baby will continue to get nutrition from the breast milk or formula you give him.

 Offering baby solid food helps him learn how to move food around in his mouth with his tongue and learn how to swallow it, as well as exposing your baby to different food textures.

 To cover the baby food diet sixth month's steadily increased need of iron and other nutrients, the baby needs to start the slow process of learning to eat solid foods.